spiegela/MultiBitField/README.markdown

 I intend to add some more methods in the models for the following features:

   * Possibly replace current String-converstion solution with integer bit-functions
-  * Add support for reset and increment of active-relation objects
   * Add comparison methods between bitfields on the same column, or between multiple columns
   * Investigate if there's a use for right/left bit shifting